Cushion Options and Characteristics

 NOTE: If you came to this page without first having seen our home page, you have missed seeing pictures of our various designs, as well as a summary of their many features.
 For general information on our complete line of sofas, loveseats and chairs, go to our home page by clicking here.

 People who have difficulty getting up from ordinary sofas usually like our furniture, with our standard seat dimensions and our standard seat support (thinly-padded wood below medium-firm cushions).
-People with back pain normally like our standard cushioning, but they often like our firmer options (at $2 per inch of frame length for seats or back only, or $4 per inch for both) even better.
+People with back pain normally like our standard cushioning, but they often like our firmer options, even better: either semi-firm (about 50% firmer than standard) or extra-firm (about 2 1/2 times as firm, which most people would sink into only an inch or so).
+These options add $2 per inch of frame length for seats or back only, or $4 per inch for both.
+People who prefer something softer have other alternatives on our furniture: "puffy" cushion filling and/or a webbing suspension (read about those farther down on this page).

 Why is this woman beaming?
 Well, we like to think it's because she had just received her Comfy 1 Virginia model sectional the day before this picture was taken.
 She ordered the "puffy" option for both seat and back cushions which, as you can see, looks quite different from the all-foam cushions, as well as feeling softer.
 For many people, this type of cushion would require too much straightening up, but others like the casual, pillowy effect.
 We often sell this option for the back cushions only, providing the cushy look and the better molding to your back's contours while retaining the solider, more durable support of the foam-filled seats.
 This combination also minimizes the need to straighten the cushions, while still providing a relatively pillowy look and feel.